50 Organizing Tips You’ll Wish You Knew All Along

 Contain your container lids

 “Tired of searching for the lid to your plastic containers?
 Attach a cooling rack to the top of a basket or bin, then simply put plastic lids in the slots.
 It keeps them upright and separated.
-This also works for organizing other flat items like note cards, envelopes, and stamps.” —Christina Del Famma.
-(Check out these clever tips for storing pots and pans.)
+This also works for organizing other flat items like note cards, envelopes, and stamps.” —Christina Del Famma

 Shop your closet

-“An easy way to declutter your wardrobe is to hold up each item and ask yourself ‘Would I buy this again right now?’
-If the answer is no, no matter what the reason is, out it goes.” —Hazel Thorntonis, professional organizer and author of Go with the Flow!
+“An easy way to declutter your wardrobe is to hold up each item and ask yourself, ‘Would I buy this again right now?’
+If the answer is no, no matter what the reason is, out it goes.” —Hazel Thornton, professional organizer and author of Go with the Flow!
 The Clutter-Clearing Tool Kit for an Organized Life

 Question your stuff